afk-git/afk-git/README.md

 # Hello there! 👋

-I am a Self-taught programmer and with a strong intuitive mindset and have a keen understanding of techniques geared towards solving problems.
+I am a self-taught programmer with a strong intuitive mindset and have a thorough understanding of problem-solving methodologies.